Gojo-Bots/Gojo_Satoru/README.md

 ## Group Management
 The Gojo Satarou is a powerful Group Management bot.

-Can be found on telegram as a management bot for groups.
+Can be found on telegram as a management bot for group management as [@iamgojoof6eyes_bot](https://t.me/iamgojoof6eyes)

 **If you counter any problem or face any bugs for help join 🌟 [Gojo Updates](https://t.me/gojo_updates) 🌟 and then join the gc and ask your problem.**